 - Support for all versions of MS SQL and SQL server

 - Can be installed on almost all versions of Windows OS

 - Even a free trial version is available

 - Download the free version, repair your database, and preview it

-Thus, using above methodologies, one can easily restore SQL master database.
+Using the above methodologies, one can easily restore SQL master database.
 It’s up to you which way you choose to restore your lost data and recover your SQL master database.
-If you want a faster and better solutions, go straight to Kernel for SQL Recovery tool and feel free from all hassles.
-We hope that the above-provided information will help you to extract needed yet lost info again!!
+If you want a faster and better solution, go straight to Kernel for SQL Recovery tool and feel free from all hassles.
+We hope that the above-provided information will help you to extract the lost SQL data again!!

 Finally, I get the solution, which I wanted.
 Thank you for writing this informative blog.